 Where the motorist claims that the PCN was not issued.
+This applies to postal PCN's not currently undertaken by Northamptonshire County Council.

 The Council will accept representations

 • If there is no evidence to suggest that the PCN was issued